The Science Behind Eforto®

 Fatigue as an Early Marker of the Aging Process

+Key Findings: Longitudinal evidence shows that self-reported fatigue predicts later onset of disability, frailty, and mortality in older adults, sometimes years before measurable physical limitations appear.
 This highlighted that fatigue assessment could thus serve as a low-cost, early-screening tool for aging-related decline.

 Clinical Relevance of Fatigability in Older Adults